jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Sheaves valued in abelian categories.md

 ---

-It isn't immediately clear now, but we will see that sheafification really is necessary by considering line bundles on $\mathbb{P}^1$.
+It isn't clear immediately, but we will later see that sheafification is necessary by considering line bundles on $\mathbb{P}^1$.

 ##### _proposition:_ tensor products are stalk local